m4rs-mt/ILGPU/Docs/Tutorial_01.md

 ## Device
 Before version 1.0.0 ILGPU had no way to query device information without creating a full accelerator instance.
-ILGPU v 1.0.0 added in the Device class to fix this issue.
+ILGPU v1.0.0 added in the Device class to fix this issue.

 In ILGPU the Device represents the hardware in your computer.
 * requires: using ILGPU; and using ILGPU.Runtime;